LukeShortCloud/rootpages/src/networking/dns_servers.rst

 Introduction to DNS
 -------------------

-Domain Name Servers (DNS) provide friendly domain names that are generally associated with an IP address or a string of text.
+A Domain Name System (DNS) provides human-friendly domain names that are generally associated with an IP address or a string of text.
 There are two types of DNS servers:

--  Authoritative = Serves it's own DNS records.
+-  Authoritative = Serves its own DNS records.
 Generally most authoritative servers will rely on a recursive component to provide missing DNS records.
 -  Recursive = Queries an external DNS server for records.
 These are